 First up, we have the SanDisk Ultra 64GB memory card.
 SanDisk is a prolific maker in the area of storage products, and they make all sorts of great memory cards.
 The same goes for this one, providing you with 64GB of storage space for just a couple of dollars.
 Transfer speeds are relatively fast, sitting at a whopping 100MBps.
 SanDisk offers its Ultra option in almost any storage space format — whether you need just 8GB or something as large as 400GB, SanDisk will allow you to scale this memory card to meet your needs.

-Samsugn seems to have its hands in almost every industry, and that goes for storage products as well.
+Samsung seems to have its hands in almost every industry, and that goes for storage products as well.
 Samsung offers the EVO Select as one of its cheaper memory card offerings, but it’s still an impressive set.
 This particular one comes with a whole 64GB of storage space, offering you transfer speeds of up to 100MB per second.
 That enables you to transfer your files from your iPhone 7 to this card relatively fast.
-It has various protections built into it as well — the EVO Select is temperature proof, shockproof, and even dust proof.
-Samsung says this card is most optimal for 4K recordings, and actually throws in a 10-year warranty with your purchase.
+It has various protections built into it as well — the EVO Select is temperature proof, shockproof, and even dustproof.
+Samsung says this card is most optimal for 4K recordings and throws in a 10-year warranty with your purchase.

 Kingston Canvas Select

-The capacity varies, starting as low as 16GB, but giving you configurations options all the way up to 256GB.
+The capacity varies, starting as low as 16GB, but giving you configurations options up to 256GB.
 That said, you’ll get plenty of space for large photo libraries and videos.
 Canvas Select is ideal for high-definition video — Kingston doesn’t say anything about 4K, but should still work fine.